The Second Amendment to the U.S. Constitution states that the government shall not infringe on the right of the people to keep and bear arms.

 Call us now at (480) 256-2449 to protect your rights.

-Under Arizona law, the sale, possession, and use of firearms are regulated by the government.
+Under Phoenix, Arizona law, the sale, possession, and use of firearms are regulated by the government.
 Guns, firearms, and weapons are defined and enumerated in Title 13, Chapter 31 of the Arizona Revised Statutes (ARS).

 Prohibited weapons include the following: